<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=301879849994395&amp;ev=PageView&amp;noscript=1">

 Tim and his group then monitored the growth and development of the corn throughout the growing season, and harvested at the end of the year.

-"When we ran the plot combine, what we saw was an 18 bushel per acre yield increase where Titan XC had been used on the dry fertilizer versus where we had not used the Titan XC," he says.
+"When we ran the plot combine, what we saw was an 18 bushel per acre yield increase where TITAN XC had been used on the dry fertilizer versus where we had not used the TITAN," he says.

 The team carried the trial forward into 2016, planting soybeans where the corn had been the previous season.
 However, they did not add any additional dry fertilizer at that time.